PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 API comparision between RNN and hierarchical RNN
 #####################

 This article takes PaddlePaddle's hierarchical RNN unit test as an example.
-We will use multiple pairs of seperately uses of single-layer and hierarchical RNNs as the network configuration that have same effects to explain how to use hierarchical RNNs.
+We will use several examples to illestrate the usage of single-layer and hierarchical RNNs.
+Each example has two model configurations, one for single-layer, and the other for hierarchical RNN.
+Although the implementations are different, both the two model configurations' effects are the same.
 All of the examples in this article only describe the API interface of the hierarchical RNN, while we do not use this hierarchical RNN to solve practical problems.
 If you want to understand the use of hierarchical RNN in specific issues, please refer to \ :ref:`algo_hrnn_demo`\ 。The unit test file used in this article's example is \ `test_RecurrentGradientMachine.cpp <https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/gserver/tests/test_RecurrentGradientMachine.cpp>`_\ 。

 Example 1：Hierarchical RNN without Memory between subsequences
 ================================